DecisionsDev/odm-docker-kubernetes/platform/minikube/README.md

 #### a.
 Start Minikube with sufficient resources

   ```
-  minikube start --cpus 6 --memory 8GB --kubernetes-version=v1.23.0
+  minikube start --cpus 6 --memory 8GB --kubernetes-version=v1.25.0
   ```

   The kubectl context is automatically set to point to the created Minikube cluster.

     > **Note**
-    > This installation guide has been tested with the Kubernetes version v1.23.0 to v1.25.0
+    > This installation guide has been tested with the Kubernetes version v1.25.0 onwards

 #### b.
 Check your environment